googleapis/google-cloud-node/packages/google-cloud-translate/samples/README.md

 View the [documentation][translate_docs] or the [source code][translate_code].

-__Usage:__ `node translate --help`
+__Usage:__ `node translate.js --help`

 ```
 Commands:
-  detect <input..>              Detect the language of the provided text or texts
+  detect <input..>              Detects the language of one or more strings.
-  list [target]                 List available translation languages.
-To return language names in a language other than
+  list [target]                 Lists available translation languages.
+To return
+                                language names in a language other thanEnglish,
-                                English, specify a target language.
+                                specify a target language.
-  translate <toLang> <input..>  Translate the provided text or texts to the target language, optionally specifying the
+  translate <toLang> <input..>  Translates one or more strings into the target
-                                source language.
+                                language.

 Options:
-  --apiKey, -k  Your Translate API key.
-Defaults to the value of the TRANSLATE_API_KEY environment variable.    [string]
   --help  Show help                                                    [boolean]

 Examples:
-  node translate detect "Hello world!"
-Detect the language of "Hello world!".
+  node translate.js detect "Hello world!"
+Detects the language of a string.
-  node translate detect -k your-api-key "Hello world!"
-Detect the language of "Hello world!" and "Goodbye",
+  node translate.js detect "Hello world!"
+"Goodbye"             Detects the languages of multiple strings.
-  "Goodbye"                                                     supplying the API key inline..
-  node translate list -k your-api-key                           List available translation languages with names in
+  node translate.js list                                        Lists available translation languages with names in
-                                                                English, supplying the API key inline..
+                                                                English.
-  node translate list es                                        List available translation languages with names in
+  node translate.js list es                                     Lists available translation languages with names in
                                                                 Spanish.
-  node translate translate ru "Good morning!"
-Translate "Good morning!" to Russian, auto-detecting the
+  node translate.js translate ru "Good morning!"
+Translates a string into Russian.
-                                                                source language.
-  node translate translate ru "Good morning!" -f en -k          Translate "Good morning!" to Russian from English,
+  node translate.js translate ru "Good morning!"
+"Good night!"
+Translates multiple strings into Russian.
-  your-api-key                                                  supplying the API key inline.

 For more information, see https://cloud.google.com/translate/docs
 ```